L-for-Lanciz/Tirexdel/README.md

 &nbsp;

-Tirexdel is an opensource Intelligence (OSINT) security tool aimed to gather the major quantity and quality of OSINT for the evalution of artifacts and indicators of compromise.
+Tirexdel is an opensource Intelligence (OSINT) security tool aimed to gather the major quantity and quality of OSINT information for the evalution of artifacts and indicators of compromise.
 &nbsp;

 &nbsp;